 Additional documents are available in Table 12 that may provide additional information, instruction, and context for FEWS projects.
 Documents include other recommendations, technical manuals, and guidelines that are often more focused than the material presented in this guidance document.
-For example, the National Guidance For FEWS Working With NWS, including more detailed contracts, procedures, and technical information (NWS 2012).
+For example, the National Weather Service Flood Warning Systems Manual provides national guidance for FEWS working with NWS, including more detailed contracts, procedures, and technical information (NWS 2012).